 Documents required for Australian Awards Scholarship

 - No objection certificate for public sector applicants

 - Statement of Purpose

 Opening and closing dates for Australian Awards Scholarship

 Opening and closing dates are different for each country.
-You can visit country wise profile to check the deadline and opening dates of Australian Awards Scholarship for your country.
+You can visit the country wise profile to check the deadline and opening dates of the Australian Awards Scholarship for your country.